Phil353556/netatmo-manage-tokens/README.md

 # Introduction
 Since end of 2022, it it no more possible to obtain a token with a username and a password.
 A new process must be followed as described here:

+# Pre-requisistes
+  The following packages must be already available or installed on the system before using the php script supplied.
+  - php
+  - php-curl

 # Sumup the process

 * Create an application on https://dev.netatmo.com/apps/